-No. Course Outcomes K-Levels CO1 Define, explain and categorize various data and its use in Economics.
+No. Upon Completion of this course, the students will be able to K-Levels CO1 Define, explain and categorize various data and its use in Economics.
 K1 CO2 Discuss the basic concepts of word processing package.
 K2 CO3 Presenting the data in diagrammatic way. К3 CO4 Analyse parametric data and to evaluate and built models.
 K4 CO5 Evaluate and built models of non-parametric data.
 K5

+Semester-II

-CORE -VI COMPUTER APPICATIONS IN ECONOMICS CourseCode:23PECC23 Hrs/Week:6 Hrs/Semester:90 Credits:5
+CORE -VI COMPUTER APPICATIONS IN ECONOMICS

+CourseCode:23PECC23 Hrs/Week:6 Hrs/Semester:90 Credits:5